How Can We, as Parents, Prevent Underage Drinking and Drug Use and TIP the Scale in Iroquois County?

 Be a good role model for your teen.
 Drink responsibly and discuss how you neither drink and drive nor provide alcohol for minors.

 Get to know both your teen’s friends and their parents.
-Share your stand on underage drinking with other parents and find out their views.
+Share your stand on underage drinking and drug use with other parents and find out their views.
 This can provide you with additional support.

 ENCOURAGE POSTIVE ALTERNATIVES TO ALCOHOL

-Sometimes teens drink because they are bored.
+Sometimes teens drink or use drugs because they are bored.
 Encourage your child to participate in activities/sports or volunteer-work.
 Suggest that your teen invite friends to hang out at your home.

 DEVELOP A PEER PRESSURE PLAN